-MalariaGEN provides a platform for malaria researchers around the world to work together on large-scale collaborative projects that combine epidemiology with analysis of genome variation in all three genomes involved in malaria: host (human), parasite (Plasmodium) and mosquito vector (Anopheles).
+MalariaGEN provides a platform for malaria researchers around the world to work together on large-scale collaborative projects that combine epidemiology with the analysis of genome variation in all three genomes involved in malaria: host (human), parasite (Plasmodium) and mosquito vector (Anopheles).

 - Genetic resistance to severe malaria (CP1)